Xenoth/Error-Handler-For-C/README.md

 * gcc
 ## How to Use
 First Edit ErrorEnum.h enumeration, you must not edit ERR_SUCCESS as it's used by Error_Handler.
+If you want to print the error stack, edit the switch of error_typeToString() inside the ErrorEnum.c file.

-1. Your functions can set the last error_type using "Error_Handler.setLastError(error_type)"
+1. Your functions can set the last error_type using "Error_Handler.setLastError(error_type)".
-2. You can check if something is wrong by using "Error_Handler.errorHappened()"
+2. You can check if something is wrong by using "Error_Handler.errorHappened()".
-3. If so you can get the last error_type with "Error_Handler.getLastError()"
+3. If so you can get the last error_type with "Error_Handler.getLastError()", you can also print the error Stack with "Error_Handler.printErrorStack()".

 ## Improvements
-Using a Stack of error_type instead of a single error_type
+More functions into Error Handler.
+Callback function onErrorHappened() ?

 # Authors
 * BAILLEUX Pol (Xenoth)